Skip to main content

 The feature provides the option to enable and disable DNS/hostname support in Valkey and Sentinel.
 When enabled, it will utilize the hostname for internal cluster communication and announce Valkey and Sentinel node information using the hostname instead of the typical IP address.

-Using this feature is useful when Valkey clients use TLS to connect to service instances and require a hostname rather than an IP address in order to perform certificate ASN matching.
+Using this feature is useful when Valkey clients use TLS to connect to Service Instances and require a hostname rather than an IP address in order to perform certificate ASN matching.

 Using it